-Furthermore, due to the World Customs Organisation initiative on the Strategic Trade Control Enforcement (STCE), the Non-Proliferation Secretariat has offered to assist SARS develop its localised STCE programme.
+Furthermore, due to the World Customs Organisation initiative on the Strategic Trade Control Enforcement (STCE), the Non-Proliferation Secretariat has assisted SARS Compliance Risk to respond to a questionnaire from the World Customs Organisation.

 Declarations

 Council required persons involved in the transfer or production of controlled chemicals to declare their activities, in accordance with the legislation and international obligations.
 This information was collated in accordance with national and international requirements.